What types of pieces comprise the AirStone system?

 First, you should always try to clean AirStone Interior Adhesive off the face of the stone BEFORE it dries.
 If it’s too late, try dampening the adhesive with a washcloth or mister (this will only work on AirStone INTERIOR Adhesive).
 Try to keep it very damp for at least 30 minutes or longer until it starts to loosen up.
 You should then be able to scrub the adhesive off using more water and a soft toothbrush.

 We have had customers who have painted and stained AirStone and were very happy with the results.
 Feel free to experiment if you wish, but we cannot recommend one particular brand of stain or paint over another.

-AirStone is currently available through hundreds of Lowe’s (U.S. only), and also on lowes.com.
+AirStone is currently available in over a thousand Lowe’s (U.S. only), and also on lowes.com.
 AirStone is currently not available directly from the manufacturer.

 No, but you can use an ANSI AII8.4 polymer-modified thin-set mortar.

 Cement board should only be used for exterior projects that are detached from the home, such as mailboxes, planters, outdoor kitchens, etc. (see next question if adhering AirStone directly to the exterior of a home).
 Make sure your backer board is rated for exterior use, and is free of all factory dust.

 As long as you are working with an existing, exposed outdoor structure (assuming it has been designed to meet applicable building codes), AirStone can be applied directly onto weatherproof substrates, such as brick, concrete, ceramic tile, stone, stucco or concrete block.
 We recommend using Loctite PL Premium Construction Adhesive for any exterior project.